sam-xl/py_trees_parser/README.md

 # Behavior Tree

 This is the SAM XL behavior tree module.
-It contains behaviors that are developed for Thermoplast project but could be reusable in other applications.
+It contains generic behaviors for perception and for simple motion planning and executing.

 ## Dependencies

-- abb_robot_msgs
-- damage_inspection_msgs
 - ElementTree
 - geometry_msgs
-- object_segmentation
-- object_segmentation_msgs
 - python-pcl
 - ros-humble
 - ros-humble-py-trees